Surgery for secondary liver cancer

 Types of liver resections

 Depending on the cancer’s size and position, the liver resection may be called a right or left hepatectomy (removes the right or left part of the liver), extended right or left hepatectomy (removes most of the liver), or segmentectomy (removes a small section of the liver).
 Sometimes the gall bladder may also be removed, along with part of the muscle that separates the chest from the abdomen (the diaphragm).

 After the surgery

-Because a lot of blood passes through the liver, bleeding after surgery is a risk.
-Your medical team will monitor you for signs of bleeding and infection.
+- bleeding is a risk because a lot of blood passes through the liver – your medical team will monitor you for signs of bleeding and infection

-Some people experience jaundice (yellowing of the skin and whites of the eyes) after a liver resection.
-This is usually temporary and improves as the liver grows back.
+- some people experience jaundice (yellowing of the skin and whites of the eyes) – this is usually temporary and improves as the liver grows back

 People with tumours in both lobes of the liver sometimes need surgery that is carried out in two stages with a waiting period between them.

 |stage 1||The tumours are removed from one lobe of the liver (partial hepatectomy).
 Sometimes this surgery is combined with tumour ablation or removal of the original cancer.|

 |waiting period||After the first surgery, you will need to wait 1–2 months to allow your body to recover and the liver to regrow.
 You may have a portal vein embolisation during this time to improve the part of the liver that will remain after stage 2.
 Before you have the second operation, you will have a CT scan to check the size of your liver.|